mrhonek/e-commerce-checkout-api/TYPESCRIPT-MIGRATION.md

 ### Phase 2: Controllers and Routes (Current)
 - ✅ Migrate middleware
-- ⬜ Migrate controllers one at a time (next focus)
+- ✅ Migrate controllers one at a time
-- ⬜ Update route handlers to use TypeScript
+- ⬜ Update route handlers to use TypeScript (next focus)
 - ⬜ Fix typing issues in Express route handlers

 ### Phase 3: Main Server and Integration